 Larnaca is one of the main contributors to the Cypriot gross domestic product.
 Persons interested in immigration to Larnaca can find significant job opportunities in economic sectors such as tourism, trade, education, agriculture, or the manufacturing sector, these being some of the most developed branches of activity.
+We invite you to read a presentation on relocating here.

 However, the tourism industry is one of the main employers, as the city’s most developed sector is tourism.
 If you want to be employed in the tourism sector here, or if you simply consider immigration to Larnaca, you can find all the necessary information on this subject at our law firm.
 Our Cyprus immigration lawyers can advise on the types of work permits available here, but they can also provide a wide range of immigration services usually requested by those relocating here.